JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 ## One row per token: F1-F2 single-point plots

 Let's pause for a second and think about how our data is structured.
 We have 275 rows in our spreadsheet.
 What does each row represent?
 A single vowel token.
-We have 10 formant measurements per token, each with its own column.
+We have 10 formant measurements per token, each in its own column.

 What is this type of data good for?
-Well, it's perfet for making F1-F2 plots and you only want to point a single point per token.
+Well, it's perfect for if you want to make F1-F2 plots and you only want to point a single point per token.

 Here's a simple plot with this data.
 I'll only plot the midpoints.
 There are some outliers---probably bad measurements---but that's the nature of automatically processed data.
 In a later blog post, I'll show some ways to filter those out.

+<span class="sidenote">Notice that I've got the little tick marks (\`) around `F2@50%` and `F1@50%`.
+Since the `@` and `%` symbols are hard to work with in R, you have to use the ticks when referring to a column name that includes them.<span>
 ```r
 ggplot(joey, aes(`F2@50%`, `F1@50%`, color = vowel)) +
     geom_point() +